The Chipper is what Irish people lovingly call their favorite fish and chip shop.

 Cervi's story is recounted on the Wikipedia "fish and chips" page.

 Other Italian families soon followed Cervi, and by 1909 there were 20 Italian chippers in Dublin.
 When I was growing up our local chipper was run by the Macari family.
-They cooked delicious deep fried cod or haddock and chips.
-Other menu items include battered sausages or fried chicken strips, but fish was, and still is, by far the most popular.

 Another famous Dublin chip shop is Beshoff's established by the Russian Ivan Beshoff, who arrived in Dublin in 1913.
 He lived to 104, his longevity possibly due to a diet rich in fish.
 With many Dublin locations today, the name Behoff has become synonymous with excellent fish and chips.